jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

 ....
 Running in client mode
 ....
 Initialized cache service org.apache.geode.management.internal.cli.remote.OnlineCommandProcessor
 ....
 Initialized cache service org.apache.geode.cache.query.internal.QueryConfigurationServiceImpl
 ....
-Connected to Distributed System [BootGeodeMultiSiteCachingClientApplication-Site1]
+Connected to Distributed System [BootGemFireMultiSiteCachingClientApplication-Site1]
-      as Member [10.99.199.24(BootGeodeMultiSiteCachingClientApplication-Site1:47756:loner):0:333e0094:...
+      as Member [10.99.199.24(BootGemFireMultiSiteCachingClientApplication-Site1:47756:loner):0:333e0094:...
       in Group(s) [[]] with Role(s) [[]] on Host [10.99.199.24] having PID [47756]
 ....
-Created new [vmware-gemfire-name] version [1.12.0] Cache [BootGeodeMultiSiteCachingClientApplication-Site1]
+Created new [vmware-gemfire-name] version [1.12.0] Cache [BootGemFireMultiSiteCachingClientApplication-Site1]
 ....
-Falling back to creating Region [CustomersByName] in Cache [BootGeodeMultiSiteCachingClientApplication-Site1] ....
-Falling back to creating Region [CustomersByName] in Cache [BootGeodeMultiSiteCachingClientApplication-Site1] ....
+Falling back to creating Region [CustomersByName] in Cache [BootGemFireMultiSiteCachingClientApplication-Site1] ....
+Falling back to creating Region [CustomersByName] in Cache [BootGemFireMultiSiteCachingClientApplication-Site1] ....
 Creating client Region [CustomersByName]
 ....
 AutoConnectionSource UpdateLocatorListTask started with interval=10000 ms.
 ....
 Updating membership port.
 Port changed from 0 to 52447.
 ID is now 10.99.199.24...
 ....
 Pool DEFAULT started with multiuser-authentication=false
 ....
-Cache Client Updater Thread  on 10.99.199.24(BootGeodeMultiSiteCachingServerApplication-Site1:47528)<ec><v0>:...
+Cache Client Updater Thread  on 10.99.199.24(BootGemFireMultiSiteCachingServerApplication-Site1:47528)<ec><v0>:...
 ....
 Initializing ExecutorService 'applicationTaskExecutor' ....
 Starting ProtocolHandler ["http-nio-8080"]
 ....
 Tomcat started on port(s): 8080 (http) with context path ''
 ....
-Started BootGeodeMultiSiteCachingClientApplication in 4.594 seconds (JVM running for 5.276)
+Started BootGemFireMultiSiteCachingClientApplication in 4.594 seconds (JVM running for 5.276)
 ```

 After the client has successfully started, you can see that the client